apigee/api-platform-samples/learn-edge/fault-handling-2/README.md

 ### Things to try

-Call the API with some of the query parameters set to false.
+Call the API with some of the query parameters set to different true/false values and see the difference in Trace.

 ### Extra reading: important terms and concepts

 * **Fault rules: order of execution** When the proxy goes into the Error Flow, the Fault Rules are evaluated.
-If the error occurs in the Proxy Endpoint, the LAST Fault Rule that evaluates to TRUE executes.
-If the error occurs in the Target Endpoint, the FIRST Fault Rule that evaluates to TRUE executes.
+If the error occurs in the Proxy Endpoint, Edge evaluates the fault rules BOTTOM to TOP (physically in the XML block), and the FIRST Fault Rule that evaluates to TRUE executes.
+If the error occurs in the Target Endpoint, Edge evaluates the fault rules TOP to BOTTOM (physically in the XML block), and the FIRST Fault Rule that evaluates to TRUE executes.

 ### Next step